na-na-hi/renget/archive/ate-incarnation-status.md

 >Around Every Corner (1):
 Allows you to observe any individual who has succumb to your divinity within ten miles, multiplied by the level of this authority

+>Pride Before the Feeble (1)

+When activated, increases the strength and effectiveness of your authorities against a weaker incarnation for the duration of the battle.
+However, if this authority is invoked against an incarnation of greater or equal strength, a penalty is imposed upon the user instead.

 ##Miracles (1/5):

 >Divine Servant (1):